 The Banana Module is made of heavy gauge wire-welded aluminum mesh to improve air flow for temperature control and an even flow of ethylene gas to ensure controlled uniform ripening.
-It is designed as a rack to suspend bananas or to support risers that are pre-stocked with bananas and the module can be divided into smaller racks for easier handling.
-Both of these designs minimize costly labour touch points at the retailers because they can both be used as display fixtures.
-By swapping out entire fixtures of dated fruit for fresh fruit simultaneously and using the same module for supply and return, dated fruit can be sent on to soup kitchens or recycled as biofuels without the need for further labour or separate trips for supply and return.
+It is designed as a rack to suspend bananas (top example) or to support risers (bottom example) and the module can be divided into smaller racks for easier handling.
+Both of these designs minimize costly labor touch points at the retailers because they can both be used as display fixtures.
+By swapping out entire fixtures of dated fruit for fresh fruit simultaneously and using the same module for supply and return, dated fruit can be sent on to soup kitchens or recycled as biofuels without the need for further labor or separate trips for supply and return.

 We have already developed an advanced SCADA (Supervisory Control And Data Acquisition) technology that is used in this system.
 SCADA systems are an advanced form of what is commonly referred to as the Internet of Things (IoT) This includes sensory chips for RFID (Radio Frequency Identification) and GPS along with a cellular/satellite communications system for real-time global tracking capabilities of each individual cubic module.
 We’ve also developed our own sensors for ethylene, temperature, humidity, light exposure, O2, CO2, shock, movement, etc. so the atmosphere can not only be monitored, but also controlled from anywhere in the world in real-time with alerting capabilities and continuous logging.
 From the plantation to the retail store, the bananas never leave the intermodal container.
 They are loaded, transported, ripened, stored and delivered all in the same container or truck trailer to eliminate the need for costly, permanent ripening and distribution centers and their labor components.

 Distributed Ledger Technology (Blockchain) is also utilized in the CCS in an advanced version of IBM’s Food Trust initiative that goes beyond food tracking to include digital certificates for each and every worker in the supply chain.
 These certificates uniquely identify the workers so it doesn’t matter if they’re immigrants or in non-registered status, they can be digitally identified with online verification to qualify them for banking, micro loans, health care, education, travel, etc. This identity certification process provides the registration required for the current banking system to recognize workers individually, allowing them to act on their own behalf and gives them a voice in their own affairs to eliminate their vulnerability.

 When Blockchain is combined with the Internet of Things, the same concept can be applied to the individual cubic modules of the CCS to uniquely identify each module.
-Matching digitally identified workers with digitally identified smallholder farming cooperatives and assigning each cooperative with as many digitally identified modules as necessary holds the cooperatives responsible for their own modules.
+Matching digitally identified workers with digitally identified smallholder farmers or their cooperatives and assigning each farmer or cooperative with as many digitally identified modules as necessary holds the farmer/cooperatives responsible for their own modules.
 Utilizing a Grameen banking methodology (described below) holds individual workers of any status responsible to their cooperative to help support their cooperative when competing with the multinationals and without fear of reprisals.

 Online certification programs administered through Blockchain can verify the individual workers, their cooperatives, their products and the payments for those products.
 Supply chain visibility also becomes continuously verifiable to eliminate the current problems of simply estimating time of arrival for shipments anywhere along the value chain.
 This accuracy of delivery times and visibility into what’s in the chain and where it’s at, is becoming an imperative for retailers in e-commerce.